petersbingham/stelemPy/README.md

 # stelempy
-Finds and quantifies stable elements over a number of sets.
+Python package to find and quantify stable elements over a number of sets.

 ## Installation